InsightDataScience/wiki-content/content/SQLAlchemy-Alembic/SQLAlchemy-Alembic.md

 Schema migrations, for example when you need to add a new column to an existing table in your database, are not technically part of ORMs.
 However, since ORMs typically lead to a hands-off approach to the database, libraries to perform schema migrations often go hand-in-hand with ORM usage on web application projects.
 You can for example, automate migrations for SQLAlchemy based changes in database using [Alembic](https://alembic.sqlalchemy.org/en/latest/).

-Duplicate this page when creating a new wiki entry.
 ![](https://www.fullstackpython.com/img/visuals/orm-examples.png)

 Write an introduction for the topic you are covering.
 Think about what information does a user need to know to understand the fundamentals of the topic.
 Diagrams and flowcharts are a plus.